rashidrao-pk/anomaly_detection_trust_case_study/README.md

 # Explaining Anomaly Detection based on VAE-GAN Models 🦠⚠️✅🫱🏻‍🫲🏼

-This Repositry contains codes to reproduce Results for our submission <b>'Can I trust my anomaly detection system?
+This Repositry contains codes to reproduce the results for our submission <b>'Can I trust my anomaly detection system?
 A case study'</b>
-<p> we investigate the robustness of the process followed by AI 🤖 based Quality Control Inspection being adopetd in Industries 🏭 </p>
+<p> we investigate the robustness of the Anomaly Detection process followed by AI 🤖 based Quality Control Inspection being adopetd in Industries 🏭 </p>

 ### Dependencies and Installation 🔧
 - Python 3.9.18